Nivlalvin/moringa/README.md

 📄 License

-This project is licensed under the [Choose License — MIT recommended] License.
+This project is licensed under the MIT License
+.
 You may modify and distribute this project freely under the terms of the license.

+This version is **fully formatted in Markdown**, ready to paste directly into `README.md`.

+If you want, I can also **add the AI Prompt Journal section directly into this README** so it includes your Capstone learning documentation.
+Do you want m